Click for ALL Face Lift clinics in the UK & Ireland registered and verified by Consulting Room.

 We have, however, noticed a recent trend towards people in their late thirties seeking a facelift procedure.

-According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 82 410 Americans had facelift surgery in 2017 to help reduce the appearance of loose skin and wrinkles around the cheeks and neck area, that's an increase of 21.9% on 2016 figures.
+According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 73,174 Americans had facelift surgery in 2018 to help reduce the appearance of loose skin and wrinkles around the cheeks and neck area, that's a decrease of 11.2% on 2017 figures, no doubt due to a rise in non-surgical solutions to facial ageing.
+Facelift is only the 7th most common surgical cosmetic procedure in the USA.

 If you're considering a facelift, the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the surgeon.
 Please ask your surgeon about anything you don't understand.